|

 With FCL, unlike with LCL, shippers are at risk of heavy penalties from steamship lines for any negligence.
 Therefore, we only offer FCL service to our experienced B2B customers who have worked with us repeatedly.
 To request that we serve FCL freight, customers must have successfully completed at least three LCL shipments with us.

-LCL freight rates are calculated per cubic meter or cubic foot.
-Watch this video on YouTube about how large a cubic meter is.
+LCL rates are calculated per cubic meter or cubic foot.
+Watch this video on YouTube to learn about the size of a cubic meter.
 Calculate an LCL price quote in our online freight calculator 24/7 and book your shipment at your convenience.
 Receive our instructions within 24 hours.
 Watch this 3-minute video on YouTube about operating with our LCL online freight calculator.

 The calculator also helps shippers compare international shipping costs with other offers and FCL options.